priyanshu220704/Backtesting/README.md

 4. The strategy showed its most significant performance during late 2017 to 2018, while the other periods yielded less remarkable results.

-5. Fine-tuning the parameters by switching from Simple Moving Averages (SMA) to Exponential Moving Weighted Averages (EMWA), and setting the short and long periods to 20 and 100, respectively, improved the Sharpe Ratio by an average of 15%.
+5. Fine-tuning the parameters by switching from Simple Moving Averages (SMA) to Exponential Moving Weighted Averages (EMWA), and setting the short and long periods to 20 and 100, respectively, improved the Sharpe Ratio.
 Risk Metrics

 6. There was a notable reduction in maximum drawdown across all stocks, indicating better risk management and lower potential losses during downturns.